- Brilliant

 - Non-CS professionals entering the quantum computing field who need foundational literacy

-- Scientists or engineers with domain expertise who want to understand quantum programming
+- Scientists or engineers with domain expertise who want to understand quantum algorithms

 - Liberal arts or social science graduates curious about how computation works

-- Anyone who finds quantum circuit diagrams confusing because classical circuit logic is unfamiliar
+- Anyone who finds claims like “quadratic speedup” meaningless because classical algorithm analysis is unfamiliar

 - Students preparing to take quantum programming courses who want strong CS foundations